nipreps/petprep/docs/workflows.rst

         pet2anat_init='t2w',
     )

+``pet2anat_init`` selects the initialization strategy for PET-to-anatomical registration.
+The default ``'auto'`` setting uses available metadata to choose between header information and intensity-based approaches.

 The alignment between the reference :abbr:`EPI (echo-planar imaging)` image of each run and the reconstructed subject using the gray/white matter boundary (FreeSurfer's ``?h.white`` surfaces) is calculated by the ``bbregister`` routine.